Remotely Enforce Secure Browsing Configurations on All Business Devices

 CubiLock MDM remotely pushes browser updates, configures VPN settings, and enables firewall setup to all enrolled devices.
 It also allows IT admins to create separate profiles for different device configurations and their varying browser requirements.

-Moreover, CubiLock provides robust lockdown features where devices have limited access to websites that are strictly work-related.
+Moreover, CubiLock provides robust lockdown android tablets where devices have limited access to websites that are strictly work-related.
 Website whitelisting allows IT admins to pre-select specific websites while blocking out all the rest of the unwanted websites that can be points of cybersecurity threats and data breaches.
 It can authorize only such apps and websites that are trusted which ensures devices are not misused or mishandled.